 - Excellent benefits package includes health care, dental, vision and a 403b matching plan.

 The above job description is meant to describe the general nature and level of work being performed.
 It is not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required for the position.

 Other Requirements and Working Conditions

-- Use of a car required; legally registered and insured for daily use.
+- Use of a car (legally registered and insured for daily use) required

-- Use of a computer, telephone and printer/copier daily.
+- Use of a computer/monitor, telephone and copier daily

 About Oklahoma Contemporary

 Oklahoma Contemporary is an inclusive center for the arts where people of all ages and backgrounds can experience art, encounter new ideas and ignite their creative potential.
 Through visual art exhibitions, performances, public programs, community-building initiatives, outdoor installations and special events, Oklahoma Contemporary creates opportunities for everyone to come together in celebration of contemporary culture and artistic expression.
 With year-round classes and seasonal youth camps across multiple disciplines, the arts center’s education programs encourage youth and adults to express their ideas across a variety of media and learn new skills.
 Oklahoma Contemporary believes that art is for everyone and places accessibility and education at the center of all programming.
 Admission to exhibitions is always free.
 Oklahoma Contemporary is a regional 501(c)3 nonprofit organization founded in 1989 by businessman and philanthropist Christian Keesee and Kirkpatrick Foundation Director Marilyn Myers.